How Does The Tumbling Ringgit Directly Affect You?

 What matters is whether the currency strengthens or weakens during the investment period.
 For example, if an American investor invest into Malaysia now, he/she will see profit if the Ringgit appreciates.
 However, if Ringgit weakens later on, the investor would see a loss.

-The currency depreciation may attract investors who see costs of doing business in the country getting cheaper, said Jalilah Baba, president of the Malaysian International Chamber of Commerce & Industry.
+The currency depreciation may attract investors who see costs of doing business in the country getting cheaper.

 Malaysians looking to purchase and consume goods and services from foreign producers will have to pay more.
 This does not just apply to imported goods, but also domestically produced items that use parts and components or even expertise from foreign economies.